denevell/CoreUserService/README.md

 ~~ * Add the mapping file
 ~~ * Test with new mapping file
 ~~ * Add rest.
+~~ * Move persistence back into project with passed in name for such ~~ * Create persistence unit based on supplied name
+~~ * web.xml?
+~~ * Why is it messed up in eclipse?
-* Move services project into itss own right
+* Move services project into its own right
-* Decide where to keep tests
+* Won't have the same path as the rest project mess things up?

 LATER
 =====

 * Test in overall system too
 * Reset password by unique code
+* Decide where to keep tests
+* Figure out how to force the correct mapping for the persistence.xml